-If you are a fourteen year old, or know anyone around that age, the Netflix 2017 film, The Babysitter, is a must see — especially around Halloween.
+If you are a fourteen-year-old or know anyone around that age, the Netflix 2017 film, The Babysitter, is a must-see — especially around Halloween.

 It offers a bizarre mixture of genres: Coming-of-Age, drama, comedy and horror.
 Think Private Lessons ( 1981) /Secret World (1969) on steroids, with a tint of Final Destination mixed in (American horror franchise) and then add to the mix the eccentricity of the Whimpy Kid series.
-One shouldn’t be surprised that the film is filled with references to genre films, which is where some of its appeal lies.
+One shouldn’t be surprised that the film is filled with references to genre films, where some of its appeal lies.

 OK.
 The Babysitter is not a film that can change one’s life.
 Mostly it’s a timewaster.
 Yet it’s an original and an entertaining one that even gets extra points for its wicked storyline – and for an adorable, sympathetic and easy to associate with central character — 12-year-old Cole (Judah Lewis).

-Plus the action is set in modern days – and I must admit that it feels quite funky to see a hormone ridden teenager with an innocent face type “Orgy” in Google to find the meaning of the ahmm….term.
-It’s not really possible to dig deep into the storyline without spoiling the film.
-But it basically turns out to include an unexpected and bizarre turn of events provoked by the curiosity of the 12-year-old Cole — who decides to spy on his incredibly hot and sexy babysitter, Bee (Samara Weaving).
+Plus the action is set in modern days – and I must admit that it feels quite funky to see a hormone-ridden teenager with an innocent face type “Orgy” in Google to find the meaning of the ahmm….term.
+It’s not possible to dig deep into the storyline without spoiling the film.
+But it turns out to include an unexpected and bizarre turn of events provoked by the curiosity of the 12-year-old Cole — who decides to spy on his incredibly hot and sexy babysitter, Bee (Samara Weaving).

 Teenagers will like the film for the many references to what it is to be a teenager and the fast-pace with which the action develops.
 Same goes for the film’s musical score which is just wicked (there is even a song by Queen in it).
-Unlike the storyline, the characters are as clichéd as they could be, but that’s fully intentional and it actually works to good effect.
+Unlike the storyline, the characters are as clichéd as they could be, but that’s fully intentional and it works to good effect.

-As a Coming-of-Age flick, The Babysitter includes a lot of themes typical of the genre: bullying, sexual curiosity, first-love, loss of one’s innocence, fears (and ways of overcoming them — or not).
+As a Coming-of-Age flick, The Babysitter includes a lot of themes typical of the genre: bullying, sexual curiosity, first love, loss of one’s innocence, fears (and ways of overcoming them — or not).
 Yet all of those are addressed in an unorthodox way that may appeal to a young audience and shock their elders.